Normal blood sugar levels are as follows:

 Low blood sugars are also a potential problem.
 If you take insulin or a sulfonylurea or meglitinide drug, there is a risk of your blood sugar going too low.
 Low blood sugar (“hypoglycemia,” pronounced high-po-gleye-SEEM-e-uh) can cause dizziness, confusion, or fainting.

 Learn blood sugar basics with our free guide!

 You can learn what your blood glucose is at a given moment with a fingerstick blood test, using any available glucose meter.
-It hurts a little, and the test strips cost money, but you can get good information.
+It may hurt a little, and the test strips cost money, but you can get good information.
 You can reduce the pain and the hassle of needle sticks and get more information with a continuous glucose monitor, or CGM.
 CGMs measure from a sensor inserted under the skin, often on the abdomen.
-(Currently, CGMs need to be calibrated roughly twice a day with a conventional blood sugar monitor.)

 For people taking rapid-acting or intermediate-acting insulin, blood sugar testing should be frequent.
 You want to take the right amount and not have your blood sugar go too low.

-For people with Type 2 diabetes who are not on insulin, how much to test is up to you.
+For people with Type 2 diabetes who are not on insulin, how much to test is up to you and your health-care provider.
 If you’re trying for tight control, you can test after eating different foods and doing different activities to see how they affect your glucose.
 Keep careful records of your results and perhaps log what you were eating and doing before your test.

 It doesn’t help much to test at the same time every day, usually on waking and before dinner.
-Test with a plan; when you change something like a new medicine dose or an herb, then test in the days afterward.
+Test with a plan; when you change something like a new medicine dose or a supplement, then test in the days afterward.
 Many monitors keep your result records for you or send them to your computer or your doctor.

 SIGN UP FOR THE DIABETES SELF-MANAGEMENT NEWSLETTER!